 Bottom Line: Bose QC 35II is a super flexible pair of headphones with excellent sound and design.
-They are closed-back over-ear headphones that you can use for listening and mixing songs under $500.
+They are closed-back over-ear headphones that you can use for listening and mixing songs for under $500.

 I already reviewed Bose 700 Noise-canceling wireless headphones, which is an upgrade of this(QC 35II).
-At the same price, you can also get Sony WH-1000XM3 Wireless, which mentioned below.
+At the same price, you can also get Sony WH-1000XM3 Wireless, which is mentioned below.

 The design of the Bose QC35II is shiny and impressive.
 It is available in three different colors, including black, silver, and Rose gold.

-They made of very flexible and strong plastic.
+They are made of very flexible and strong plastic.
 You can even stretch it to an extreme level.
 The total weight of QC35II is 235, which is considered very lightweight.